 Why You Should Watch: One of Agatha Christie’s darker mysteries, this newer adaptation includes an all-star cast such as Poldark’s Aidan Turner, Jane Eyre’s Toby Stephens, and more.
-A gothic whodunit miniseries with a twist of romance that leaves you guessing until the end.
+A gothic whodunit miniseries with a romantic twist that leaves you guessing until the end.

-Content Note: TV-14/TV-MA for disturbing images, gory deaths, and some language.
+Content Note: TV-14/TV-MA for disturbing images, gore, and some language.